-The digital marketing of content is the fundamental way to stay prominent in the market.
-It is one of those pillars on which the success of an online business relies; not ignoring the fact that every business nowadays needs to be present online in some format to appeal to the massive digital buyer base.
-The first steps of digital presence include having a website that defines the business and enlists the offerings with other relevant information such as blogs.
+The first steps of digital presence include having a website that defines the business and explains the products and services with other relevant offerings such as blogs.
 All this is coded in a computer programming language for the web that is displayed to different online users.

 We have already discussed about SEO in general in our SEO page.
 We are now going to specifically talk about Technical SEO.

 The ease of access and relevance of the website content decides the ranking prospects of it in the search engine result pages.
 Technical SEO is the process of optimizing your website’s code and content in order to improve search engine rankings.
 This includes everything from making sure your site loads quickly, that your site’s coding is up-to-date, and that you use appropriate keywords throughout the page.
 Think of it as a road map to take you from where you are now to where you want to be.
 It’s all about finding the quickest route to success!
 The website interface should be user-friendly too because people like an intuitive experience.
 The UI/UX of a website form the technical on-page SEO.